Kalehe Territory: Demographics

 As of 2022, Kalehe Territory has an estimated population of 933,181 and is ethnically diverse, predominantly inhabited by Bantu-speaking people, including Havu, Tembo, Rongeronge, Twa, Hutu, and Tutsi communities.
 The Havu people form the dominant ethnic group in Buhavu Chiefdom, followed by the Tembo, Rongeronge, Hutu, and Tutsi.
-Within Buhavu, the Havu primarily inhabit Buzi, Mbinga Nord, and Mbinga Sud groupements, while the Baloho clan of the Tembo people reside in Kalima, Mubuku, and Ziralo.
+Within Buhavu, the Havu primarily inhabit Buzi, Mbinga Nord, and Mbinga Sud groupements, while the Baloho clan of the Bashi people reside in Kalima, Mubuku, and Ziralo.
 The Rongeronge predominantly occupied Kalonge, which was transferred from Kabare Territory to Kalehe Territory in the post-colonial period.
 In Buloho Chiefdom, the Baloho clan represents the majority.
 The Hutu and Tutsi settled in the region after territorial subdivisions were drawn and other ethnic groups had already established claims to autochthony.

 Language

-Swahili serves as the lingua franca, facilitating communication between different ethnic groups.
-However, it is primarily spoken by merchants, travelers, and the upper class, particularly those who interact with non-native visitors.
+Swahili serves as the lingua franca.
+It is primarily spoken by merchants, travelers, and the upper class, particularly those who interact with non-native visitors.
 Kihavu is the most widely spoken mother tongue, with 70% of the population using it as their primary language.
 Kinyarwanda, spoken by 10% of the population, is concentrated in the highland areas inhabited by Rwandophones (Hutu and Tutsi).

 Education and public services

+MONUSCO Commander of the South Kivu Brigade meeting and presenting a gift to a local school child at their Operational Base in Kalehe Territory.

-Education in Kalehe is supported by various non-governmental organizations (NGOs), including APED (Aides aux Personnes Démunies), GALE, and PED of the 8th CEPAC (Communauté des Églises de Pentecôte en Afrique Centrale), with assistance from Norwegian Church Aid (NCA).
+Education is supported by various non-governmental organizations (NGOs), including APED (Aides aux Personnes Démunies), GALE, and PED of the 8th CEPAC (Communauté des Églises de Pentecôte en Afrique Centrale), with assistance from Norwegian Church Aid (NCA).
 While schooling is valued and financially supported by parents, financial constraints continue to pose challenges.
 The territory has a range of primary and secondary schools.
 Healthcare infrastructure includes hospitals, health centers, health posts, and pharmacies.
 Judicial institutions in the area include the Kalehe Peace Court (Tribunal de Paix de Kalehe) and two prisons: Kalehe Centre Prison and Bunyakiri Prison.